MichalLytek/type-graphql/docs/complexity.md

 ```

 You can omit the `complexity` option if the complexity value is 1.
-You can pass complexity as option to any of `@Field`, `@FieldResolver`, `@Mutation` & `@Subscription`.
-For the same property, if both the `@Fieldresolver` as well as `@Field` have complexity defined , then the complexity passed to the field resolver decorator takes precedence.
+You can pass complexity as an option to any `@Field`, `@FieldResolver`, `@Mutation` or `@Subscription` decorators.
+If both `@FieldResolver` and `@Field` decorators of the same property have complexity defined, then the complexity passed to the field resolver decorator takes precedence.

-In next step, you need to integrate `graphql-query-complexity` with your GraphQL server.
+In the next step, you need to integrate `graphql-query-complexity` with your GraphQL server.

 ```typescript
 // Create GraphQL server